 Yet, when a telephoto lens is used for a close-up of Mel Gibson, his face looks like it is pressed against the car!
-Here a telephoto lens create a shallow space, which combines with extreme canted framing to suggest the physical and psychological disarray of a man who has been betrayed, shot, and left for dead.
+Here a telephoto lens create a canted framing to suggest the physical and psychological disarray of a man who has been betrayed, shot, and left for dead.

 Few cinematic techniques are used in isolation.
 Notice how the woman “helps” the zoom to achieve its purpose of singling her out by moving around.

 In another clip from the same film, a zooms is used to offer a more detailed view of an object.
 Furthermore, as we move closer and closer to the painting (Caravaggio’s Head of Medusa, 1590-1600) , both our attention and tension are increased.